 Does every drain need a vent pipe?

-Though it, not a must-have necessity, every drain needs to have a vent pipe.
+Though it is not a must-have necessity, every drain needs to have a vent pipe.
 Every drain whether it’s the shower, toilet, sink, or floor drain needs venting.
 Vents facilitate the prevention of airlocks by allowing atmospheric pressure in drains.

 Drains that do not have vents experience a slow drainage process because enough airlock does not occur.